iam-ismaeel/simple-maven-project-to-tomcat/README.md

 ***
-This is a terraform code
+//This is a terraform code
 ***